 Destinations where you can travel with a negative PCR test and no quarantine

 With its dazzling coastline and Hollywood famous cities, Croatia is one seriously lusted after travel destination.
 So who can travel here with a negative PCR test?
-Currently, citizens of the EU and EEA, plus South Africa and the UK, can travel here with a negative PCR test that has been taken within 48 hours of arrival, and will not be required to quarantine.
+The good news is that all travellers (including those from outside of the EU, including Americans and Canadians) can travel here with a negative PCR test that has been taken within 48 hours of arrival, and will not be required to quarantine.
 Travellers are required to complete an ‘Enter Croatia Form’ which must be presented on arrival.
-Currently US tourists are not permitted to enter Croatia, unless they can prove they are travelling for urgent personal reasons, business reasons, or ‘other economic interest’.

 If the ancient wonders of Egypt have been burning a hole on your bucket list, perhaps 2021 is the year to make those dreams a reality.
-Egypt is welcoming visitors from all around the world, who must all take a PCR test for travel and prove that they have tested negative within 72 hours prior to their flight departing for Egypt.
+Egypt is welcoming visitors from all around the world, who must all take a PCR test for travel.
+Depending on where you are travelling from, when you take this test will vary so please ensure you do thorough research before arrival.
 Doing so will mean you do not need to quarantine.
 All visitors arriving will have their temperature checked and will need to provide evidence of a valid health insurance policy.

 GET INSPIRED: Wonders of Ancient Egypt

-Spain’s borders are currently open to travellers from most of the EU and Schengen Area countries, as well as the UK (from March 30th).
+Spain’s borders are currently open to travellers from most of the EU and Schengen Area countries, as well as the UK.
 Upon arrival, travellers must present a medical certificate with a negative PCR test result, taken within 72 hours prior to arrival.
 Residents of Australia, Canada, Japan and New Zealand are also permitted to enter under the same regulations.
 Showing this negative test result will mean you do not need to quarantine.

 GET INSPIRED: Best of Spain